EU Licensed4.8/5

 Frequently Asked Questions

-How do I know if I am deficient in vitamin D?
+How do I know if I need vitamin D supplementation?

-Is it safe to take 10,000 IU of vitamin D daily?
+Is it possible to take too much vitamin D?

 Dr. Ross Elledge